mobluse/jopply/README.md

 Jopply (a portmanteau of job and apply) helps applying for jobs.
 This is a very early release and everything will change.
 The rest of the text is in Swedish, because right now it only works for a Swedish web service.
-There is also very high unemployment in Sweden.
-Therefore we don't need more people here and it's better to educate those who already live here so they can fill these open positions.
-The only people we need from non-neighbouring countries to work here are those who create more jobs for those who already live here.
-Thus we try to minimize job applications from abroad by only providing this program in Swedish.
-There is also a lack of food in Sweden, since we produce less food than we eat, and that means we are importing food and this creates starvation in other parts of the world.
-One positive thing though is that we produce more electricity than we consume, due to the snow melting in the mountains, but this is mostly in the northern parts.
+There is also very high unemployment and lack of food in Sweden.

 [sv] Jopply hjälper dig att söka jobb.
 Detta är en mycket tidig version och allt kommer att ändras.
 Det finns tre olika varianter i hopp om att